kht2199/kujira-fin-market-making/README.md

 It simply maintains the asset ratio of the current wallet and buys when the price goes down, and sells when the price goes up.

-> Now only support tested **KUJI/axlUSD** be careful and test with your penny money.
+> Now only support and tested **KUJI/axlUSD** be careful and test with your penny money.

 You can check the transaction log in the channel. https://t.me/GreenWhaleKujira